projectacrn/acrn-hypervisor/doc/tutorials/using_ubuntu_as_sos.rst

       make PLATFORM=uefi
       sudo make install

-   For more details, please refer to the :ref:`getting_started`.
+   For more details, please refer to the :ref:`getting-started-apl-nuc`.

 #.
 Install the hypervisor